-Month 1: First stage of the application process to be completed online via a standard form that requests basic charity information and the charity’s most recent audited accounts.
-It will also require a one-page overview of the proposed project for which funding is being requested.
-This should be attached as a Word or PDF document and should address the following in no more than 600 words:
+Stage 1: First stage of the application process to be completed online via a short, standard form that requests basic applicant information and most recent audited accounts.
+It will also require a brief, project overview to be uploaded.
+This should be attached as a Word document and be no more than 2 pages long.
+It should address the following:

 - What you would like the Racing Foundation to fund.

 - How you know there is a need for this work.

 - What difference the work will make and who will benefit from it.